Director of Staff of the United States Space Force

-The director of staff of the United States Space Force (SF/DS) is a position in the United States Space Force held by a lieutenant general.
-The officeholder oversees the administration and organization of the Office of the Chief of Space Operations, synchronizing policy, plans, positions, procedures, and cross-functional issues within the headquarters staff.
+The director of staff of the United States Space Force (SF/DS) is a senior leadership position in the United States Space Force held by a major general.
+The director of staff reports to the chief of space operations (CSO) and has overall responsibility for providing executive staff to the CSO, vice chief of space operations, and chief master sergeant of the Space Force.